 Dr. Dines is co-editor of the best-selling textbook Gender, Race and Class in Media.
-Her latest book, Pornland: How Porn Has Hijacked Our Sexuality, has been translated into five languages and adapted into a documentary film.
+Her book Pornland: How Porn Has Hijacked Our Sexuality has been translated into five languages and adapted into a documentary film.
 Dr. Dines is a regular guest on television and radio, including shows on ABC, MSNBC, CNN, BBC, CBC, FOX, and National Public Radio.
-She has appeared in The New York Times, Time, Newsweek, The Guardian, Vogue, Marie Claire, and Cosmopolitan, and she writes for The Huffington Post.
-She is also a featured speaker in documentaries, such as Beyond Killing Us Softly: The Strength to Resist, Mickey Mouse Monopoly, and The Price of Pleasure: Pornography, Sexuality and Relationships.
+She has appeared in The New York Times, Time, Newsweek, The Guardian, Vogue, Marie Claire, Cosmopolitan, and The Huffington Post.
+She is also featured in documentaries, such as The Strength to Resist: Media's Impact on Women & Girls, Mickey Mouse Monopoly, and The Price of Pleasure: Pornography, Sexuality & Relationships.

-Much of Samantha’s career has been devoted to creating, improving, and expanding programming for children and youth.
+Much of Sam's career has been devoted to creating, improving, and expanding programming for children and youth.
 In 2005, after serving as the Interim Director of a Mayoral initiative on after-school programming, Sam moved to Guatemala.
 While living there, she founded and directed Voces de Cambio (Voices of Change), an all-girls after-school program that uses creative expression to address issues of racism, discrimination, and gender equity.
 After returning from Guatemala several years later, she served as the Executive Director of Bikes Not Bombs, where she initiated and oversaw a major organizational turnaround.
 Sam is thrilled to be part of the Culture Reframed team.